bussigaboran/tellstick/README.md

 # Temperature monitoring using Tellstick

-## How to get started
+## Preparation
-You need the Python OAuth and ConfigObj modules installed for this to work.
-Then you need to add a keypair for PUBLIC_KEY and PRIVATE_KEY.
+According to the documentation[1], you need the Python OAuth and ConfigObj modules installed for this to work, and also add a keypair for PUBLIC_KEY and PRIVATE_KEY in the tdtool.py script below.
 You can generate one here: http://api.telldus.com/keys/index [1]

-When you have generated the keys and are authenticated, you need a program for reading and controllign your units.
-This version[2] of the tdtool.py is patched to handle sensors.
+When you have completed the steps above, update the supplied tdtool.py.
+The page I found it on is unfortunately gone[2] so send the anonymous authors good thoughts and use the supplied version.
+If you use a version of tdtool.py for another source, make sure it's patched to read sensors.
+Not all tdtool.py programs are created equal!
+Update the the script with your keys and you are good to go.

 Dead links referred above: